JunTakemura/Payloads_For_Penguins/bscp_methodology_free.md

 Indicator:
 In `/resources/js/searchResults.js`, a notable source `eval()` is used.

+Use DOM Invader to quickly find out the sink.
 Examine how the code handles your input and modify the payload.

 [Lab: Reflected DOM XSS](https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-dom-xss-reflected)